Battle of Al-Masini Valley: Background

 After being ousted from their emirates in Abyan and Shabwah governorates in 2012 through a government offensive, AQAP began shifting activities to the eastern Hadhramaut governorate.
 AQAP captured much of Hadhramaut including its capital of Mukalla in 2015 amid the breakout of the Yemeni civil war.
 Mukalla, along with most of Hadhramaut was recaptured by the Yemeni army along with coalition forces in 2016.
 After being ousted from power, AQAP continued maintaining a presence in the governorate, waging an insurgency against the government and the coalition.

-Al-Manisi Valley was an AQAP stronghold in central Hadhramaut used as an operation room for its activities in the region.
+Al-Masini Valley was an AQAP stronghold in central Hadhramaut used as an operation room for its activities in the region.

 Battle

-On 16 February 2018, the Hadrami Elite Force surrounded Al-Manisi Valley.
-The next day, the Hadrami Elite, backed by coalition aircraft and UAE ground support, launched a preemptive attack from three axles that laid siege to Al-Manisi.
+On 16 February 2018, the Hadrami Elite Force surrounded Al-Masini Valley.
+The next day, the Hadrami Elite, backed by coalition aircraft and UAE ground support, launched a preemptive attack from three axles that laid siege to Al-Masini.
 By 18 February, Hadrami Forces had entered the valley and began to slowly retake all areas in and around it.
 On 18 February, Hadhrami Elite Forces were pushing into the valley from the lower and western entrance.
 Following fierce fighting over the day, AQAP forces retreated as Hadrami forces gained full control of the valley and began pursuing them.
 After AQAP had completely fled, Yemeni security forces established military posts and patrols around the area.